UtrechtUniversity/yoda/docs/design/conventions/index.md

 Rules for category names are as follows:

 - must contain only lowercase characters, numbers, and hyphens;
-- must not start or end with a hyphen.
+- must not start or end with a hyphen;
+- must not exceed 2700 bytes[^1].

+Despite the 2700-byte length limitation, it is strongly advised not to exceed 63 characters as longer names would be hard to read in the Group Manager module.

 See: [iRODS rule](https://github.com/UtrechtUniversity/yoda-ruleset/blob/d9e8c8d0699f692e11eed8e8aa6c8fb136461af3/uuGroupPolicyChecks.r#L57-L64), [Python rule](https://github.com/UtrechtUniversity/yoda-ruleset/blob/e61f7e088c2f046d2fbe7b1095ff608f229d19ae/util/yoda_names.py#L13-L20)